drovani/rovaninet-posts/about.md

 - Architected data model and application foundation enabling Propel America's internal developer to independently expand the platform for active fellows and program graduates
 - Delivered strategic outcome of reducing average application processing time from three weeks to six days; compelling enough that Propel America redirected their full internal technical team toward portal expansion as primary initiative

+**Dooney & Bourke (via RunDTC): Solutions Architect, Ongoing Shopify Plus Maintenance & Support**

+- Serving as technical lead for a Shopify Plus + POS storefront integrated with Salsify, ESW, Workato, Salesforce OMS, and Bynder, owning JIRA backlog refinement, estimation, and assignment across RunDTC and Dooney engineering
+- Architected the cross-border replacement of Global-E with ESW; led the production release of Marqo AI search and discovery replacing SearchSpring
+- Implemented extensive Shopify Flow workflows to automate many manual processes, saving 2-4 hours of staff time per week

+**Mud Pie (via RunDTC): Solutions Architect, Magento to Shopify Plus Migration**

+- Architected the end-to-end replatform from Magento to Shopify Plus, defining the data migration strategy for products, customers, orders, and content, and the integration architecture across i95dev (Dynamics 365 F&O connector), Avalara, and Bynder
+- Designed the product data schema and mapping that served as the single source of truth for both the catalog migration and the ERP integration, covering simple, variant, and combined-listing products
+- Translated business requirements into a development backlog for an offshore dev team building on Shopify's Horizon theme, serving as primary technical escalation point through launch
+- Established the environment and launch infrastructure strategy, including staging/production storefronts, Avalara tax integration, Cloudflare redirects, and Shopify-native bot protection, and shaped the Phase 2 roadmap for post-launch enhancements

 ---

 ### Chief Technology Officer | National Business Institute (NBI, Inc.) | Remote